GPUOpen-Tools/radeon_gpu_detective/documentation/source/help_manual.rst

 In the crashing application code, a D3D12 or DXGI function such as ``IDXGISwapChain::Present()`` will return an error code such as
 ``DXGI_ERROR_DEVICE_RESET``, ``DXGI_ERROR_DEVICE_REMOVED``, ``DXGI_ERROR_DEVICE_HUNG`` or ``DXGI_ERROR_DRIVER_INTERNAL_ERROR``,
 and the D3D12 Device object will become unusable.
+Similarly, a Vulkan function such as ``vkAcquireNextImageKHR`` will return an error code like ``VK_ERROR_DEVICE_LOST``.

 Note that RGD will **not detect pure CPU crashes** (for example, CPU null pointer dereference or integer division by zero).
 You will need to use a CPU debugger for that.
 Please use CPU debugging mechanisms like Microsoft Visual Studio to investigate such cases.

-Rendering code which **incorrectly uses D3D12** may also fail purely on the CPU and not reach the graphics driver or the GPU.
+Rendering code which **incorrectly uses D3D12 or Vulkan** may also fail purely on the CPU and not reach the graphics driver or the GPU.
 Therefore, such crashes are not captured by RGD.
 They usually result in ``DXGI_ERROR_INVALID_CALL`` error code returned, and are usually detected by the D3D12 Debug Layer.